-And sure enough, in the Netherlanders, in the 17th century, he was a joke.
-Our Jolly Toper was better known as Peeckelhaeringh, a Dutch word for ‘Pickled Herring'.
-Peeckelhaeringh was an immensely popular jester, whose drunken antics were the themes of comedy plays.
-The Toper’s gesture, raising his jug to show that his drink is empty, was known as a Kannenkijker, ‘Jug-Looker'—a symbol that the show was over, time to go home and sleep it off.
+To the modern eye, Judith Leyster’s Jolly Toper is a strange painting.
+While Leyster painted many happy people at the bottle, this jovial fellow stands out.
+His face is enlarged and knowing, a caricature with tiny arms, an inside joke.
+And sure enough, in the Netherlands, in the 17th century, he was a joke.
+Jolly Toper was better known as Peeckelhaeringh, Dutch for ‘Pickled Herring'.
+Peeckelhaeringh was an immensely popular jester character, whose drunken antics were the themes of comedy plays.
+The Toper’s gesture, raising his jug to show that his drink is empty, was called a Kannenkijker, or ‘Jug-Looker'—a symbol that the show was over, time to go home and sleep it off.